-CoreLogic's latest Home Price Index reports that home prices have appreciated by 3.7% over the last 12 months.
-The same report predicts that prices will continue to increase at a rate of 4.8% over the next year.
+CoreLogic's latest Home Price Index reports that home prices have appreciated by 4.7% over the last 12 months.
+The same report predicts that prices will continue to increase at a rate of 4.6% over the next year.

-Home values will continue to appreciate.
-Waiting may no longer make sense.
+The bottom in home prices has come and gone.
+Home values will continue to appreciate for years.
+Waiting no longer makes sense.